 The following is a single example.

 Phthalates such as dibutyl phthalate (DBP) and diethyl phthalate (DEP) are used as inactive ingredients in FDA-approved medications where they may serve a variety of functions.
 Most commonly, they are used in the coating of a drug product to target the delivery of the active ingredients to a specific area of the gastrointestinal tract, or manage their release over time.
 Some phthalates, including DBP have been identified as causing adverse developmental and reproductive effects in laboratory animals.
-Limited human studies have suggested a possible association of DBP and DEP with male reproductive health outcomes
+Limited human studies have suggested a possible association of DBP and DEP with male reproductive health outcomes.
+This is the best and secured online shop where you can buy cialis online overnight cheap without prescription.

 We all know what risks our favourite wines and spirits pose to our health but now scientists reveal that the packaging of these drinks may be just as damaging.
 Is it time to leave that extra bottle of red on the supermarket shelf?